jamesETF/EthicalFrenchie_Final/SOLD-Puppy-Charles.md

   color: light
   header_size: xlarge
   parallax: true
-permalink: /puppies/diamond/
+permalink: /puppies/merle-french-bulldog-charlie/
 pipedrive: true

 ---

-Electra Found a Home in Raleigh, NC with a wonderful Family.
+Charlie Found a Home in Virginia! with a wonderful Family.

 However, we have a few litters every now and then including perfect puppies sourced within our partner puppy network.